Screw-propelled vehicle: Early developments

 One of the earliest examples of a screw-propelled vehicle was designed by Jacob Morath, a native of Switzerland who settled in St. Louis, Missouri in the United States in 1868.
 Morath's machine was designed for agricultural work such as hauling a plough.
 The augers were designed with cutting edges so that they would break up roots in the ground as the machine moved.

 One of the first screw-propelled vehicles that was actually built was designed by James and Ira Peavey of Maine.
-It was patented by Ira Peavey in 1907; the Peavey family has been famous for its contributions to the lumber industry ever since blacksmith Joseph Peavey of Stillwater, Maine, invented the tool known to this day as a Peavy.
+It was patented by Ira Peavey in 1907; the Peavey family has been famous for its contributions to the lumber industry ever since blacksmith Joseph Peavey of Stillwater, Maine, invented the tool known to this day as a Peavey (sometimes "pevy" or "pivie").
 The Peavey Manufacturing Co. is still located in Maine.

 The Peaveys' machine had two pairs of cylinders with an articulation between the pairs to effect steering.
-At least two prototype vehicles were constructed: one was steam powered the other used a gasoline engine.
+At least two prototype vehicles were constructed: one was steam powered the other used a petrol engine.
 The prototypes worked well on hard packed snow but failed in soft powder because the flanges had nothing to grip into.
 The machine was designed to haul logs, but its length and rigid construction meant that it had difficulty with the uneven winter roads for which it was intended.
 Peavey's invention could not compete with the Lombard Steam Log Hauler built by Alvin Lombard and it was not produced commercially.
 (The Lombard vehicle was an early example of a half-track vehicle, it resembled a railway locomotive with a sled or wheels in front for steering and caterpillar tracks for traction.)

 Armstead Snow Motor

 In the 1920s the Armstead Snow Motor was developed.
 This was used to convert a Fordson tractor into a screw-propelled vehicle with a single pair of cylinders.
-A machine used in the Truckee,CA area was referred to by locals as the "Snow Devil" and that name has been erroneously attached to these machines, although no known advertising of the time referred to them as such.
+A machine used in the Truckee, CA area was referred to by locals as the "Snow Devil" and that name has been erroneously attached to these machines, although no known advertising of the time referred to them as such.
 A film was made to show the capabilities of the vehicle as well as a Chevrolet car fitted with an Armstead Snow Motor.
 The film clearly shows that the vehicle copes well in snow.
 Steering was effected by having each cylinder receive power from a separate clutch which, depending on the position of the steering gear, engages and disengages; this results in a vehicle that is relatively maneuverable.
 The promotional film shows the Armstead snow motor hauling 20 tons of logs.

 In January 1926, Time magazine reported:

 An extant example is in the collection of the Hays Antique Truck Museum in Woodland, California.
 This particular vehicle is said to have been used to haul mail from Truckee to North Lake Tahoe.